FindMySchool LogoFindMySchool

 A useful way to evaluate support is whether students leave with the knowledge and habits needed for the next stage.
 The inspection evidence says pupils learn what they need to be successful in their next steps and progress on to positive destinations, with high-quality guidance about what comes next.

 Entry is primarily at Year 7, and the application route is local authority coordinated through Cambridgeshire.
-For September 2026 intake, the school published a clear set of transition dates: an Open Evening on 25 September 2025, an application deadline of 31 October 2025, and offers released on the national offer day, 02 March 2026.
+For September 2027 entry, the coordinated secondary admissions timetable has an application deadline of 31 October 2026, with offers released on the national offer day, 1 March 2027.

 The published admission number on the school’s admissions page is 270 for Year 7 as of September 2025.